Dynamic Groups and Clubs

 Dynamic Social Skills Clubs

 Provide a fun backdrop for children to perfect their peer collaboration skills.
 Each club focuses on essential social skills in a fun atmosphere with same aged peers.
-Our team plans each club with an interest based theme in mind (Legos, Sports, Jewelry Making, Crafting, etc).
+Our team plans each club with an interest based theme in mind (Legos, Sports, Jewelry Making, Crafting, etc.).

 Our Dynamic Social Skills Clubs are appropriate for children of all ages who are struggling with social interactions, making and keeping friends, and basic social etiquette.

-Currently we are offerings
+Currently we are offering:

 Recess Games Club – this club uses recess games like four square and hopscotch as the back drop for creating space for our club members to strengthen their flexible thinking and good sportsmanship skills!

-Starting June 2020, call the office for details on specific days/times and costs.
+Girl Power: Call the office for details on specific days/times and costs.